projectdiscovery/proxify/README.md

 ### Installing SSL Certificate

-A random certificate authority key is generated for proxify which is stored in the folder `~/.config/proxify/` as default, manually can be specified by `-config` flag.
+A certificate authority is generated for proxify which is stored in the folder `~/.config/proxify/` as default, manually can be specified by `-config` flag.
 The generated certificate can be imported by visiting [http://proxify/cacert.crt](http://proxify/cacert.crt) in a browser connected to proxify.

 Installation steps for the Root Certificate is similar to other proxy tools which includes adding the cert to system trusted root store.